kubernetes-sigs/ingress2gateway/.github/ISSUE_TEMPLATE/bug.md

 ---
 <!--
 Thank you for your interest in Ingress2Gateway!
-Please note that bug reports here should only be used for bugs with the API itself, such as:

-- Incomplete or inaccurate validation
-- Problems with the API specification
-- Unexpected errors with the validating webhook
-- Flaws in conformance tests

 Please use this template while reporting a bug and provide as much info as possible.
 Not doing so may result in your bug not being addressed in a timely